guyko81/Udacity_p1Navigation/README.md

 ### Report

 By running the file `Navigation.ipynb` one can reproduce my results!
+Both the kernel and the dqn_agent file is based on Udacity nanodegree solutions.

 The agent is defined in `dqn_agent.py` where I defined 2 q-networks - a local and a target - for a normal q-learning.
 The Gamma parameter is 0.99 (1 step future Q value is only considered with 99% weight), the target q-network is updated with Polyak averaging with Tau parameter of 0.001.